SWC-Advanced-Microscopy/BakingTray/readme.md

 * Easily resume of a previously halted acquisition.
 * Modular API allows developers to easily extend the software or adapt it to different hardware.
 * Slack messages on acquisition completion.

+### Experimental features
+* Stage-scanning with a resonant scanner
+* Wide-field camera tile-scanning

 ### Getting started ###
 See [the wiki](https://github.com/BaselLaserMouse/BakingTray/wiki)